 J'onn debuted in the new 52 as a member of Stormwatch.
 He recruited Apollo and Midnighter to the team and served as a mentor for Jenny Quantum, before ultimately erasing all their memories of him and leaving the team to fulfill a secret agenda.
-He is currently a part of Amanda Waller's Justice League of America; working alongside Baz, Green Arrow, Hawkman, Katana, Catwoman and Stargirl.
-Waller had selected J'onn to be a part of the team as a means of taking down Superman if it ever became necessary.
+He was then a part of Amanda Waller's Justice League of America, designed to oppose the Justice League proper.

-This arrangement is complicated by J'onn's prior involvement with the Justice League.
+This arrangement was complicated by J'onn's prior involvement with the Justice League.
 He had left the team after an unknown conflict that led to a massive fight between him and the rest of the League.
-He is now the leader of the Justice League of America.
+After the events of Trinity War and Forever Evil, J'onn has become the leader of the Justice League United.
+He was also recently involved in the events of Superman Doomed.

 One Version of his origin is that J'onn J'onzz is a Manhunter, a keeper of the peace and authority figure on the planet Mars.
 Well trained in various skills, including telepathy, shape-shifting, and energy manipulation, and possessing a keen detective's mind with a compassionate heart, J'onn is among the greatest to have served as a Manhunter, and protected his home for many years.